jeffdubo/bicycle-collisions/README.md

 # Acknowledgements

 I foremost want to thank Maia Moran and Jacob Henke from the San Francisco Municipal Transportation Agency.
 They provided manual counts for 2018 and 2019, as well as automated bike counts from 2018 through 2022.
-They were in the process of system upgrades and were extremely helpful in the midst of system upgrades.
+They were extremely helpful in the midst of system upgrades and their daily work.
 Given the changes in the number and locations of automated bike counters over the years, I decided not to use this data as an indicator of the annual number of cyclists.
-They have published their data on the MTA website at https://www.sfmta.com/reports/average-weekday-bike-volumes-dashboard.
+They have published this data and more on the MTA website at https://www.sfmta.com/reports/average-weekday-bike-volumes-dashboard.

 I'd also like to acknowledge the following resources:
 *  DataSF and the Department of Public Health (DPH)- The "Traffic Crashes Resulting in Injury" dataset provides detailed information regarding traffic collisions in San Francisco and was the primary data source.
 DPH obtains and analyzes data from the SFPD, and publishes it through DataSF.
 DataSF provides access to this data through file export, API, oData and querying/visualizing the data using their online tools.
 Visit https://www.sf.gov/departments/city-administrator/datasf to learn more about available data and their services.